dev-egrinternational/bold-rewards-svc-template/README.md

 # BOLD Rewards Microservice Template (NestJS)

 This repository is a template for creating backend microservices for the BOLD Rewards platform.
-It includes a pre-configured NestJS application, Dockerfile for containerization, and Kubernetes manifests for deployment.
+It includes a pre-configured NestJS application, Dockerfile for containerization, and a fully automated CI/CD pipeline for deploying to a Kubernetes cluster on AWS.

-## Flow: From Code to Cloud

-The development lifecycle for a new microservice is as follows:

-1.  **Scaffold:** Create a new repository from this template.
+## The Automated Workflow

+This template is designed for a hands-off deployment process:

-2.  **Develop:** Write your service's business logic.
+1.  **Develop:** You write your service's business logic and push your code to the `main` branch.
-3.  **Containerize:** Build a Docker image.
-4.  **Publish:** Push the image to a container registry (Amazon ECR).
-5.  **Deploy:** Apply Kubernetes manifests to the EKS cluster to run your service.
+2.  **CI/CD Pipeline Runs:** A GitHub Action automatically triggers.
+    *   It runs all tests to ensure code quality.
+    *   It builds a Docker image of your application.
+    *   It pushes the image to your private Amazon ECR repository.
+    *   It updates the Kubernetes deployment configuration with the new image.
+    *   It applies the changes to your EKS cluster, deploying the new version of your service.

+**The result: you push code, and it gets deployed.
+No manual Docker or `kubectl` commands are needed.**

 ---

-## Step-by-Step Deployment Guide
+## Getting Started: One-Time Setup

+Before you can use the automated workflow, a few things need to be configured once.

-### Prerequisites
+### 1. Infrastructure Prerequisites

-Before you begin, ensure you have the following:

-1.  **Deployed AWS Infrastructure:** The core infrastructure from the `bold-rewards-iac-aws` repository must be deployed (at least up to the `03-compute` layer).
+*   **Core AWS Infrastructure:** The core infrastructure from the `bold-rewards-iac-aws` repository must be deployed (at least up to the `03-compute` layer to have an EKS cluster).
-2.  **AWS CLI:** Installed and configured with credentials.
-3.  **kubectl:** Installed and configured to connect to your EKS cluster.
-You can do this by running:
-    ```bash
-    aws eks update-kubeconfig --region [YOUR_AWS_REGION] --name [YOUR_EKS_CLUSTER_NAME]
-    ```
-4.  **Docker:** Installed and running on your local machine.
-5.  **An Amazon ECR Repository:** You need a place to store your Docker images.
-Create one in the AWS console.
+*   **Amazon ECR Repository:** Your service needs a dedicated ECR repository.
+This is created automatically using Terraform in the `bold-rewards-iac-aws` repository.
+Before proceeding, please follow the instructions in that repository's `README.md` (in the "Step 3: Provisioning Resources for a New Microservice" section) to create the ECR repository for your service.

+### 2. GitHub Secrets

+In your new repository's settings on GitHub (`Settings` > `Secrets and variables` > `Actions`), you must create the following secrets.
+The CI/CD pipeline uses these to securely connect to your AWS account.

+*   `AWS_ACCESS_KEY_ID`: Your AWS access key.
+*   `AWS_SECRET_ACCESS_KEY`: Your AWS secret key.
+*   `EKS_CLUSTER_REGION`: The AWS region where your EKS cluster is located (e.g., `us-east-1`).
+*   `EKS_CLUSTER_NAME`: The name of your EKS cluster.
-    *   Go to the Amazon ECR service.
+*   `ECR_REPOSITORY`: The name of the Amazon ECR repository you created.
-    *   Click "Create repository".
-    *   Choose "Private" and give it a name that matches your service (e.g., `my-new-service`).

-### Step 1: Create Your Service Repository
+### 3. Service Configuration

-1. Click the "Use this template" button on the GitHub page for this repository.
-2. Choose "Create a new repository".
-3. Name your new repository (e.g., `user-profile-svc`) and create it.
-4. Clone your new repository to your local machine.
+Before your first deployment, you must give your service a unique name.
+This requires replacing the placeholder `bold-rewards-svc-template` with your actual service name (e.g., `rewards-svc`) in the following **four** files:

+1.  `deploy/base/kustomization.yaml`
+    *   **Change:** `app: bold-rewards-svc-template` -> `app: [YOUR_SERVICE_NAME]`

+2.  `deploy/base/deployment.yaml`
+    *   **Change:** `name: bold-rewards-svc-template` -> `name: [YOUR_SERVICE_NAME]`

+3.  `deploy/base/service.yaml`
+    *   **Change:** `name: bold-rewards-svc-template` -> `name: [YOUR_SERVICE_NAME]`

+4.  `deploy/overlays/dev/patch-deployment.yaml`
+    *   **Change:** `name: bold-rewards-svc-template` -> `name: [YOUR_SERVICE_NAME]`

+After making these changes, commit and push them to your `main` branch to trigger the first deployment.

-### Step 2: Local Development
+## Local Development

+While deployment is automated, you will still develop and test on your local machine.

 1.  **Install dependencies:**
     ```bash